top of page

 Trips and visits

 In the History Department we feel that the study of History is about people and events, and circumstances that have affected their and our lives.
 Therefore, it is extremely important that pupils today should learn as much as possible about the past from the people and objects / artefacts that have shaped it.
 Throughout our school curriculum we offer many trips to complement their studies.
-Examples include the Somme Heritage Centre, Lisburn Museum, A Level Conferences and regular visits from Holocaust Survivor Joanna Millan.
-'Our Senior School pupils have also taken part in the Lessons from Auschwitz Project, a Mock EU Debate, and a trip to Berlin.
+Examples include the Somme Heritage Centre, Lisburn Museum, A Level Conferences and visits from Holocaust Survivor Joanna Millan and Alfred Garwood.
+'Our Senior School pupils have also taken part in the Lessons from Auschwitz Project and a Mock EU Debate as well as visiting Parliament Buildings at Stormont and Berlin on a 4 day residential trip.

 bottom of page